Alexander Keith Jr.

-Alexander Keith Jr. (1827 – 1875), known as William King Thomas, was an American Civil War spy for the Confederate States of America.
-He used a time bomb to attempt to destroy the ship Mosel for insurance fraud.
+Alexander "Sandy" Keith Jr. (1827—December 18, 1875) was a Scottish-born Canadian smuggler and mass murderer.
+During the American Civil War, he was employed by the Confederate States of America as a spy, and after the war attempted to use a time bomb to destroy the merchant ship Mosel for insurance fraud in 1875, resulting in the deaths of 81 bystanders and his own suicide.

 Biography

 Keith was born in 1827 in Caithness, Scotland, immigrating to Halifax, Nova Scotia when he was a small boy.
 The nephew of Halifax businessman Alexander Keith, he worked for a time as a clerk in his uncle's brewery.
 Apparently envious of the wealthier life his uncle lived, Keith Jr. was determined to make a name for himself by any means necessary.
 He began by scamming railroads by delivering cheap product instead of the expensive products he promised.
 During the American Civil War, when Halifax was home to many Confederate sympathizers, Keith acted mostly as a blockade runner and courier.
-He helped a Confederate sympathiser escape British capture in the Chesapeake Affair.
+He helped Confederate sympathiser George Wade escape arrest for the killing of an engineer during the Chesapeake Affair.
+Lewis Hutt had been instructed to await the sheriff releasing George Wade on the dock and re-arrest him for the United States, and stood waiting on the dock with the warrant in his left and pistol in his right hand - however the sheriff asked him to wait two or three minutes before re-arresting Wade during which time Wade slipped away onto a boat which began departing.
+As Hutt moved to intercept and take Wade into custody, Alexander Keith, Jr. and two others physically restrained him.

 He was also involved with Luke Blackburn in a plot to send clothes infected with yellow fever to northern cities in the United States.
 In 1865, he swindled his associates-in-crime and fled to St. Louis, Missouri, settling finally on the prairie.
 There, he married Cecelia Paris, a milliner's daughter from St. Louis.